dojo/docs/dojo/parser.rst

          anotherObject="namedObj" arrayVal="a,b,c,1,2" typedArray="['a','b','c',1,2]"
          _privateVal="5" anotherValue="more"></div>

-The parser would create an object and pass it paramaters of:
+The parser would create an object and pass it parameters of:

 .. js ::